0xrsydn/ore-miner/README.md

 ## How to Start

 Here is step by step how to mine $ORE in your computer using terminal (either powershell or WSL terminal it's up to you) or using termux on your phone.
+You can also run this on cloud-hosted service such as VPS, but make sure your VPS is allowed to do cryptocurrency mining activity.

 ### 0. Make folder first
 Use command below before installing Rust if you use cloud-hosted environment.
 If you are using local environment, you can skip this part.